opendocsg/slw-judgments-backfill/2018_SGHC_184/report.md

 Defendants submit that the appropriate quantum should be $10,000 before discount. [note: 82]

-102    The Plaintiff relies on _Ong Tean Hoe v Hong Kong Industrial Company Private Limited_ [2001] SGHC 303 where the Plaintiff lost both her hands as a result of an industrial accident.
+102    The Plaintiff relies on _Ong Tean Hoe v Hong Kong Industrial Company Private Limited_ <span class="citation">[2001] SGHC 303</span> where the Plaintiff lost both her hands as a result of an industrial accident.
 For the traumatic depression which ensued, she was awarded $20,000.

 103    The Defendants contend that the Plaintiff’s case does not warrant a similar quantum since it arose, as it did, from a low-speed, low impact collision.